Course page PDF

 Learning goals (recap)

-Today: labels guided every hypothesis we picked.
+Today, labels guided every hypothesis.
 Without labels, what structure can we still find in data?